So God created man in His own image; He created him in the image of God; He created them male and female.

 What is a Spiritual Temperament?

-Extremely moody, suffer from “black” depressions, reject people, set standards neither they nor anyone else can meet, develop habits that are very hard to break, have suicidal tendencies, low self-esteem, and are pessimistic.
+Extremely moody, suffer from “black” depression, reject people, set standards neither they nor anyone else can meet, develop habits that are very hard to break, have suicidal tendencies, low self-esteem, and are pessimistic.

 Very faithful, loyal friend, and self-sacrificing.
 Their feelings run deep and tender (even though they lack the ability to express these feelings).
 They easily empathize with others and can make very deep commitments.